 With COVID conspiring to minimize holiday cheer, delivering a positive customer experience may seem like a big ask this year.
 Don’t let that stop you.
 The more prepared you are, the smoother and more profitable this holiday season can be for your retail store(s).

-Fattmerchant prides itself on providing retail businesses the payment solutions they need to improve their processes and continue to grow their business all year long.
+Stax prides itself on providing retail businesses the payment solutions they need to improve their processes and continue to grow their business all year long.
 Want to learn more about our payment processing tools or maybe you’re interested in taking the next steps towards adding an online shopping cart to your business?